 The results from this analysis of EvalFest survey data highlight the importance of bringing practicing scientists and engineers to public science events.
 When members of the public are able to interact with scientists and engineers, their self-perceptions of overall expo ratings, how much they are learning, how much they feel inspired, and how much fun they are having become significantly more favorable.
 Members of the public are also more likely to attest to increased awareness of STEM careers after interacting with a scientist/engineer.
 These results underline the need to train STEM professionals in effective public outreach and science communication.
 Further research on public-scientist/engineer interactions is needed to inform effective communication training.
 While this study collected demographic data only on attendees of science expos, future research may analyze the effect of scientists’ own racial and gender identities on public-scientist interactions.

-Todd Boyette, PhD is the Director of the Morehead Planetarium and Science Center in Chapel Hill, NC.
-He also serves as a Principal Investigator for EvalFest.
+Todd Boyette, PhD is the Director of the Morehead Planetarium and Science Center and Adjunct Professor of Education at the University of North Carolina at Chapel Hill.
+He currently serves as a Principal Investigator of EvalFest.